 The exemptions from the ABC test for certain industries, occupations, or contracting relationships may involve some complicated rules and criteria, which are not set forth above.
 Employers and workers should seek independent advice and counsel with questions about the applicability of any exemption to a specific situation.

 5 - What is the Borello test?

 The California Supreme Court established the Borello test in S.G.
 Borello & Sons, Inc. v.
 Dept. of Industrial Relations (1989) 48 Cal.3d 341.
-The test relies upon multiple factors to make that determination, including whether the potential employer has all necessary control over the manner and means of accomplishing the result desired, although such control need not be direct, actually exercised or detailed.
-This factor, which is not dispositive, must be considered along with other factors, which include:
+The test relies upon multiple factors to determine if an individual is an employee or an independent contractor.
+A key factor is whether the potential employer has all necessary control over the manner and means of accomplishing the result desired, although such control need not be direct, actually exercised, or detailed.
+This factor is considered with other factors, which include:

 - Whether the worker performing services holds themselves out as being engaged in an occupation or business distinct from that of the employer;

 - Whether the work is a regular or integral part of the employer’s business;

 - Whether the employer or the worker supplies the instrumentalities, tools, and the place for the worker doing the work;